k88hudson/libtastic/README.md

 ![Travis status](https://travis-ci.org/k88hudson/libtastic.svg?branch=master)
 [![Coverage Status](https://coveralls.io/repos/github/k88hudson/libtastic/badge.svg)](https://coveralls.io/github/k88hudson/libtastic)

-This is an example of how to write and publish a JS library for node and the browser, including tests, publish scripts, and other useful things.
+This is an example of how to write and publish a JS library for node and the browser, including tests, publish scripts, and other stuff.

 ## Things you will need as a library author